nutriverse/mwana/README.md

 appropriate prevalence analysis procedure to follow on the basis of the result.

-`mwana` computes prevalence for:
+`mwana` calculates wasting prevalence estimates on the basis of:

-- Wasting on the basis of WFHZ and/edema; read the guide [here](https://nutriverse.io/mwana/articles/prevalence.html#sec-prevalence-wfhz)
+- WFHZ and/edema - read the guide
+  [here](https://nutriverse.io/mwana/articles/prevalence.html#sec-prevalence-wfhz)
-- Wasting on the basis of raw MUAC values and/or edema: here, when variable age is available, mwana applies MFAZ flags, otherwise it applies the flagging criteria around the raw MUAC values, to exclude outliers before computing prevalence, but the actual prevalence is done on the raw values; read the guide [here](https://nutriverse.io/mwana/articles/prevalence.html#sec-prevalence-muac).
+- Raw MUAC values and/or edema: here, when variable age is available, mwana applies MFAZ flags, otherwise it applies the flagging criteria around the raw MUAC values, to exclude outliers before computing prevalence, but the actual prevalence is done on the raw values; read the guide [here](https://nutriverse.io/mwana/articles/prevalence.html#sec-prevalence-muac).
-- Wasting on the basis of MFAZ and/edema: outliers excluded using MFAZ flags; read guide [here](https://nutriverse.io/mwana/articles/prevalence.html#estimation-of-the-prevalence-of-wasting-based-on-mfaz).
+- MFAZ and/edema - read guide
+  [here](https://nutriverse.io/mwana/articles/prevalence.html#estimation-of-the-prevalence-of-wasting-based-on-mfaz).
-- Combined prevalence of wasting: here a concept of combined flags is used to streamline the flags removed in WFHZ and those in MUAC; read guide [here](https://nutriverse.io/mwana/articles/prevalence.html#estimation-of-the-combined-prevalence-of-wasting).
+- Combined prevalence: here a concept of combined flags is used to streamline the flags removed in WFHZ and those in MUAC; read guide [here](https://nutriverse.io/mwana/articles/prevalence.html#estimation-of-the-combined-prevalence-of-wasting).

-`mwana` provides weighted prevalence analysis, if needed.
-And this is controlled by the user.
-This is possible in all calculators, including for MUAC, combined, which is not currently available in ENA for SMART.
+`mwana` enables users to calculate weighted prevalence estimates of wasting either based on WFHZ, MUAC, combined or MFAZ, as required and as applicable.
+This is controlled by the user by simply supplying a vector of survey weights to be used.

 In the context of IPC Acute Malnutrition (IPC AMN) analysis workflow, `mwana` provides a handy function for checking if the minimum sample